Augury: Position of the augur

 In ancient Rome, the appointment and inauguration of any magistrate, decisions made within the people's assembly and the advancement of any campaign, always required a positive auspicium.
+This auspicium was only considered effective for either one day or the period it takes for the action to be completed.

 During Octavian's first consulship in 43 B.C.E., the positive auspicium corresponded to the spotting of twelve vultures, similar to Romulus.
 Unlike in Greece where oracles played the role of messenger of the gods, in Rome it was through birds that Jupiter's will was interpreted.
-Auspices showed Romans what they were to do, or not to do; giving no explanation for the decision made except that it was the will of the gods.
+Auspices showed Romans what they were to do, or not to do; no explanation for the decision was given except that it was the will of the gods.
 It would be difficult to execute any public act without consulting the auspices.

 It was believed that if an augur committed an error in the interpretation of the signs, or vitia, it was considered offensive to the gods and often was said to have disastrous effects unless corrected.
 Elections, the passing of laws, and initiation of wars were all put on hold until the people were assured the gods agreed with their actions.
-The men who interpreted these signs, revealing the will of the gods were called augures.
-Similar to records of court precedents, augures kept books containing records of past signs, the necessary rituals, prayers, and other resources to help other augures and even members of the aristocracy understand the fundamentals of augury.
+The men who interpreted these signs, revealing the will of the gods were called augurs.
+Similar to records of court precedents, augurs kept books containing records of past signs, the necessary rituals, prayers, and other resources to help other augurs, especially members of the ruling aristocracy, to understand the fundamentals of augury.

-The augures themselves were not the ones with the final say: Though they had the power to interpret the signs, it was ultimately the responsibility of the magistrate to execute decisions as to future actions.
+Although augurs had the power to interpret the signs, it was ultimately the responsibility of the magistrate to execute consequent decisions, or withhold or debate judgment as to future actions.
 The magistrates were also expected to understand the basic interpretations as they were often expected to take the auspices whenever they undertook any public business.

-Until 300 BCE only patricians could become augures.
-Plebeian assemblies were forbidden to take augury and hence had no input as to whether a certain law, war or festival should occur.
+Until 300 BCE only patricians could become augurs.
+It was believed that the Roman gods were the gods of the patricians only.
+As such, Plebeian assemblies were forbidden to take augury and hence had no input as to whether a certain law, war or festival should occur.
 Cicero, an augur himself, accounts how the monopoly of the patricians created a useful barrier to the encroachment of the populares.
-However, in 300 BCE a new law Lex Ogulnia, increased the number of augures from four to nine and required that five of the nine be plebeians, for the first time granting the ability to interpret the will of the gods to lower classes.
+However, in 300 BCE a new law Lex Ogulnia, increased the number of augurs from four to nine and required that five of the nine be plebeians, for the first time granting the ability to interpret the will of the gods to lower classes.
 With this new power it was not only possible for plebeians to determine the gods' will in their favor but it was also now possible for plebeians to critique unfair interpretations by patricians.